 Neither the Board of Directors nor the Executive Committee make or otherwise engage or intervene in the accreditation decisions of the Commission on Accreditation or of the Commission on Community College Accreditation.
 Each Commission makes accreditation decisions regarding institutions completely independent of the Board and of the Executive Committee.
-Although the Chair and Associate Chair of the Commission on Accreditation and the Chair of the Commission on Community College Accreditation are members of the Board, and the Chair and Associate Chair of the Commission on Accreditation are members of the Executive Committee, the Chairs and Associate Chair are not permitted to discuss or otherwise disclose to other members of the Board or Executive Committee any information regarding the institutional accreditation decisions of the Commissions beyond that provided to the membership of the Association and the public at large.
-The same rule applies to the Executive Director, who is the Secretary of the Commission on Accreditation and the Commission on Community College Accreditation and an ex officio member of the

-Board and Executive Committee.
+Although the Chair and Associate Chair of the Commission on Accreditation are members of the Board, and the Chair and Associate Chair of the Commission on Accreditation are members of the Executive Committee, the Chairs and Associate Chair are not permitted to discuss or otherwise disclose to other members of the Board or Executive Committee any information regarding the institutional accreditation decisions of the Commissions beyond that provided to the membership of the Association and the public at large.
+The same rule applies to the Executive Director, who is the Secretary of the Commission on Accreditation and the Commission on Community College Accreditation and an ex officio member of the Board and Executive Committee.